pattyjk/lacto_genomes/emp_16S.md

 done

 #convert to fasta file
+#this inflates the size of files present so >1tb of storage is needed
 for i in $(find . -maxdepth 3 -type f -name "*.fastq"); do fastq_to_fasta -i $i -o $i.fasta done

+#catenate fasta files into one file
+for i in $(find . -maxdepth 3 -type f -name "*.fna"); do cat $i > emp_16s.fna done

+#pick OTUs aginst Silva with uclust
+source activate qiime1